Blood type eating – briefly

 |green tea, chamomille, ginseng tea, lemons, grapefruit, watermelon, pineapples, grapes, figs, cranberry, alfalfa, kiwi, beets, broccoli, kale, parsnips, turnips, sweet potato, parsley, celery, cucumber, cauliflower, cucumber, oats, millet, brown rice, rye, spelt, tofu (fermented soy), soy flour, tofu, miso, natto, tempeh, eggs, cottage cheese, feta cheese, goat cheese, mozzarrella, ricotta, yogurt, cod, sardines, mackerel, salmon, olive oil, peanuts, walnuts, peanuts, sardine, cod, turkey, garlic, ginger, oregano, parsley, horseradish, miso, dandelion hawthorn, milk thistle, licorice, echinacea, blackstrap molasses, …||coffee, black tea, orange juice, distilled alcohol, banana, orange, mango, avocado, blueberry, pomegranate, coconut, aloe vera, artichoke, corn, shitake, radish, rhubarb, black olives, (chili pepper), buckwheat, chickpeas, kamut, red beans, black beans, lima beans, adzuki beans, brie cheese, camembert, parmesan, provolone, cow’s milk, ice cream, smoked salmon, trout, crab, frog, lobster, oyster, chicken, beef, pork, bacon, veal, pumpkin seeds, sesame seeds, tahini, sunflower seeds, poppy seeds, ketchup, pickles, gelatin, mustard (with wheat and vinegar), soy sauce, carob, vinegar (all), butter, black pepper, cayenne/red pepper, …|

 Nota bene.
 Some foods are beneficial for all blood types, such as broccoli.
 The above table is not complete.
 Some less common foods are not included.
 Many foods are neutral by blood type, in other words part of healthy blood type eating.
 Neutral foods are not listed here.
 Some neutral foods may also be very healthy for you because of their mineral or vitamin content.
-You are biochemically individual, so you may find that your digestion can tolerate small quantities of a food to be avoided or cannot tolerate food thought to be beneficial.
+You are biochemically individual, so you may find that your digestion can tolerate small quantities of a food to be avoided or cannot tolerate a food thought to be beneficial.
 If you have accumulated environmental toxins or inflammation in your whole body over your lifetime, then you may find that you have reactions to certain foods independently of your blood type.
-For a complete list of foods by blood type, read the book, or else read Dr. D’Adamo’s blood type eating website.
-To get started with blood type eating, click on the guide to getting started with blood type eating from his website.
+For a complete list of foods by blood type, you can read the book.
+Else you can read the website for an introduction.
+To get started with blood type eating quickly and easily, click on the Getting Started Guide.